Completed infrastructure projects

 This historic investment supports conservation while promoting visitor experience and making our infrastructure safer and more appealing to visitors.
 Find out what has been completed under this program.

 Waterton townsite is undergoing a major infrastructure upgrade.
 Work includes building new sidewalks, replacing pavement and upgrading water and sewer lines.
 In addition, this project will improve parking and way-finding in the townsite, and ensure street lighting is “dark sky” friendly.
 Landscaping work will be completed as needed alongside these projects.

 This work may affect access to some areas of the townsite.
 You can find current impacts and closures here.
 This work is still in progress, but, many improvements have been made to date, including:

 - Expanded and resurfaced parking lots and street parking in the Waterton townsite.
 When complete, 177 new parking stalls will be available.
 As of 2019, most already are.

 - Extensive utility replacement throughout the townsite, ensuring safe and reliable water and sewer services for residents and visitors.

 - Repaving of Bertha Trail parking lot, Clematis Avenue, Evergreen Avenue, Fountain Avenue, Vimy Avenue and portions of Windflower Avenue and Waterton Avenue, along with other alleys and lane-ways.

-The Peace Park Plaza has been redesigned and rebuilt with enhanced visitor opportunities to celebrate the Waterton-Glacier International Peace Park World Heritage Site as the world’s first International Peace Park.
-Some finishing work will be completed in spring 2019.
+The Peace Park Plaza has been redesigned and rebuilt with enhanced visitor opportunities to celebrate the Waterton-Glacier International Peace Park World Heritage Site as the world’s first International Peace Park

 Four washroom buildings were completed in the Townsite campground, replacing ones in poor condition.
 The Cameron Bay and Cameron Falls washrooms have been redesigned and refurbished.